BatchDrake/ASignInSpace/The_Message/analysis/5ch4um1.md

 This might demonstrate a further interesting property of space filling curves.

-The screenshots that were used to create those videos were created using the following command:
+The screenshots that were used to create those videos were created using the following command, with the files, in this example "starpoints", containing one point per line:

 ```for i in $(seq 256 512); do cat ~/starpoints | xargs -n $i | tr -d " "| tr "0" " "; echo -e "$i\n";sleep 1;scrot -u; done | egrep --color=always  " |1"```